PNC Financial Services Group, Inc.

 ALEC is a corporate bill mill.
 It is not just a lobby or a front group; it is much more powerful than that.
 Through ALEC, corporations hand state legislators their wishlists to benefit their bottom line.
 Corporations fund almost all of ALEC's operations.
 They pay for a seat on ALEC task forces where corporate lobbyists and special interest reps vote with elected officials to approve “model” bills.
 Learn more at the Center for Media and Democracy's ALECexposed.org, and check out breaking news on our PRWatch.org site.

 A Rainforest Action Network (RAN) 2010 report Grading the Banks: Mountaintop Removal Report Card on financing for mountaintop removal coal mining ranked PNC the worst of the analyzed financial institutions, including Morgan Stanley and GE Capital, as PNC finances almost half of all mountaintop removal operations in the country.
-RAN and Sierra Club disclosed the findings of this report card to each of the analyzed banks, including PNC, and offered them the opportunity to improve their grade with further information or changes to banking policies.
-The ‘best practice’ recommended in the report card is an exclusion policy on commercial lending and investment banking services for all coal companies who practice mountaintop removal coal extraction.

-After the 2010 RAN campaign, the PNC published a 2010 Corporate Responsibility Report saying PNC would be moving away from funding MTR.
+After the 2010 RAN report, the PNC published a 2010 Corporate Responsibility Report saying PNC would be moving away from funding MTR.
 The report read: "MTR is the subject of increasing regulatory and legislative scrutiny, with a focus on the permitting of MTR mines.
 While this extraction method is permitted, PNC will not provide funding to individual MTR projects, nor will PNC provide credit to coal producers whose primary extraction method is MTR.
 PNC will continue to monitor this industry while various regulatory issues are addressed through legislation and public policy" (p.
 4).

 At an April 2011 PNC annual meeting, several PNC Financial Services Group shareholders challenged CEO James Rohr about the bank's lending to companies that mine coal through mountaintop removal.
 Rohr said PNC lends only to mining companies "with a modest amount of mountaintop mining" and the bank would "continue to review our policies."
 According to spokesman Fred Solomon, the bank does not disclose the identity of borrowers or its exposure to specific business segments.